 We will continue to use the PDX cancer project that was started in Course 1.

 Major Trends and Applications

 Next Generation Sequencing (NGS) and machine learning are key technologies enabling an unprecedented level of power, precision, and efficacy in understanding genomic regulation.
 Utilizing these tools will provide a more robust understanding of genetic diseases, expression profiles.
 The application of NGS data has applications outside of medicine as well, such as in agrotechnology.
 NGS utilized in Agrotech can help provide more information about insects and climate change.

 Course objectives and methodology

-The goal of this course is to further expose interested individuals to the field of big-data analysis to biologists and clinicians who currently lack the ability to work with this large scale of data, and further develop the analytical skills gained from Transcriptomics 1.
+The goal of this course is to further expose interested individuals to the field of big-data analysis – biologists and clinicians who currently lack the ability to work with this large scale of data, as well as further develop the analytical skills gained from Transcriptomics 1.

 Our courses are designed to be accessible to diverse audiences, so we are limiting the number of technical concepts that some might find useful.
 Additional technical terminology and expanded review can be found on other websites that we will provide links to for additional reading.